abilandz/NAT3054/Lecture_2/git.md

 44cd023b (abilandz 2025-11-01 08:19:41 +0100 5) **Last update**: 20251101-1
 ```

 **git branch** &mdash; List available branches in the local repository.
-This command works only after the first commit:
+This command works only after the first commit was made:

 ```bash
 $ git branch